Experimental evidence for electric surface resistance in niobium: Experimental results

 Figure \ref{figure:Alex} shows $R\msub{S}$ as a function of the peak electric field $E\msub{pk}$ at \unit[2]{K} of a \unit[1.3]{GHz} elliptical TESLA shaped \cite{PhysRevSTAB.3.092001} cavity.
 It was manufactured of fine grain bulk niobium (grain size of about \unit[50]{$\umu$m}).
 The first measurement was performed after chemical polishing (BCP).
-Afterwards the cavity was in situ baked at $120\,^{\circ}{\rm C}$.
+Afterwords the cavity was in situ baked at $120\,^{\circ}{\rm C}$.
 Then several hydrofluoric (HF) rinsings were done to remove about \unit[10]{nm} of the outer surface layer \cite{Romanenko2013}.
-The dashed lines show fits to the ITE model with two additional parameters accounting for the low field losses.
-The total $R\msub{S}$ is assumed to be
+The dashed lines show fits to the ITE model with one additional parameter, an additional resistance $R\msub{0}$ which is assumed to be independent of field.
+This parameter accounts for losses from thermally activated particles and residual losses from other not further specified origin as well.
+For the analysis it is assumed that the field dependence is mainly due to ITE and therefore $R_0$ is taken as constant.
+The total $R\msub{S}$ is thus assumed to be